Find a specialist driving instructor

 The Assessment Centre Team will consider all aspects of driving including medical fitness, vision, awareness, reactions and decision-making as well as physical ability to operate the controls.

 Assessment Centre staff are very experienced in putting clients at their ease and do their utmost to be supportive to individual drivers to help them retain or increase their independent mobility wherever possible.
-Following the assessment all clients receive verbal advice as well as a written report.
+Following the assessment all clients receive verbal advice as well as a written report, if DVLA referred you for the assessment, you would need to apply to them for a copy of the report.

 Attending for an assessment isn’t like taking a driving test!
 The Assessment Centre staff are there to help and support you.